Home Programme » Plenary Speakers

 The Biology of CRISPR–Cas

-Max Planck Institute for Infection Biology and Humboldt University, Berlin, Germany
+Max Planck Unit for the Science of Pathogens and Humboldt University, Berlin, Germany

 Prof. Emmannuelle Charpentier studied biochemistry at the University Pierre and Marie Curie (UPMC) in Paris, France.
 She was a postdoctoral fellow at the Institut Pasteur, France and at the Rockefeller University, USA, and a research scientist at New York University Medical Center, at the St. Jude Children's Research Hospital and at the Skirball Institue of Biomolecular Medicine, USA, at the Institute of Microbiology and Genetics at Vienna University, Austria, at Umeå University, Sweden and at the Helmholtz Centre for Infection Research in Braunschweig, Germany.
-She is a Director at the Max Planck Institute for Infection Biology and Honorary Professor at Humboldt University in Berlin.
+She was Director at the Max Planck Institute for Infection Biology, Berlin (2015-2018), and is now Founding, Scientific and Managing Director at the Max Planck Unit for the Science of Pathogens, Berlin.
+She is also an Honorary Professor at Humboldt University in Berlin.
 Emannuelle Charpentier is best known for her role in deciphering the molecular mechanisms of the bacterial CRISPR/Cas9 immune system and repurposing it into a tool for genome editing.
 In particular she uncovered a novel mechanism for the maturation of a non-coding RNA which is pivotal in the function of CRISPR/Cas9.
 Her group showed that Cas9 could be used to make cuts in any DNA sequence desired.
 Researchers worldwide have employed this method successfully to edit the DNA sequences of plants, animals and cell lines.
 Emmanuelle Charpentier has received a number of outstanding awards and honours, and among others she is a member of 13 academies of science and Doctor Honoris Causa at five universities.
+With Jennifer A. Doudna, she has been awarded the Nobel Prize in Chemistry 2020 "for the development of a method for genome editing".

 FEBS Sir Hans Krebs Lecture